jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: When choosing between fetch and Axios, developers should consider factors such as ease of use, feature requirements, and compatibility with existing code.
 Axios is often preferred for its additional features and ease of use, especially in complex applications where more advanced HTTP request handling is required.

-## Intermediate 26> Have you ever done any project setup/configuration from scratch, what things need to be kept in mind when setting up the project?
+## 26> Have you ever done any project setup/configuration from scratch, what things need to be kept in mind when setting up the project?

 > _Purpose_: Setting up a project from scratch involves configuring development tools, libraries, dependencies, and project structure to create a solid foundation for development.
 Keeping important considerations in mind ensures that the project setup is efficient, maintainable, and scalable.